yasinmiran/big-data-gcw/README.md

 # You can execute this command to spawn multiple servers.
 python3 Producer.py ./resources/access-logs.data

+# Now you can open the dashboard/index.html file in your browser.
+# to check the dashboard getting updated real-time.

 # To stop and reset everything.
 Note that you have to manually
 # stop producers and consumers.
 clean_environment